 Newfoundlands need to be groomed on a regular basis, to deal with shedding and keep their coat shiny and healthy.
 The breed is known for their intelligence and love of being social.
 They’re also great swimmers and are often used as rescue dogs.
 These big dogs are protective and loyal to their pet parents and families.
 They’re calm and friendly dogs that make excellent pets for families with children.
 You’ll need to have a larger home and a fenced yard if you plan on adopting a Newfoundland.
 They need plenty of room to exercise and run, as they’re high-energy working dogs.
 These dogs also need a cooler climate—they don’t deal well with heat.

 This breed, also known as Dogue de Bordeaux, is known for its large head, short muzzle and strong, muscular body.
 These dogs generally range in height from 20-23 inches and can weigh between 120-136 lbs.
 They were bred to work, such as hauling and pulling heavy loads.
 They’ve also been used for guarding sheep and cattle and were once even used to guard castles in Europe.
 In fact, this is one of the oldest dogs breeds in Europe.
+Note that the French Mastiff is bigger and heavier than the Bullmastiff.

 These dogs feature thick skin, large heads and wrinkled faces.
 Despite their large size, these dogs are very social and calm—but they want to be dominant.
 So, pet parents will need to take a firm hand when it comes to training and letting one of these dogs know who is the top dog in the family.
 The breed thrives on positive reinforcement methods when it comes to training.While the breed is friendly with their humans, French Mastiffs must be properly trained and socialized at a young age in order to get along well with other dogs, pets and strangers.
 These dogs make great house pets—even in smaller homes, but they do tend to suffer from separation anxiety if left along for long periods.

 These famous dogs originated in the Alps in Italy and Switzerland, where they were bred to be rescue dogs, rescuing travelers in deep snow.
 This giant dog breed typically stands between 27-35 inches, and weighs anywhere from 141-200 lbs.
 They’re known for their strength and endurance, along with their distinctive markings and color.
+These dogs are very commonly found in the Swiss Alps.

-Saint Bernards make great family pets, and are known to be patient with kids.
+The Saint Bernards make great family pets, and are known to be patient with kids.
 Even so, they need proper training and socializing, otherwise they can be quite a handful and destructive.
 They’re not the best choice if you live in an apartment.
 They need space to be comfortable.
 The breed also doesn’t do well in the heat—they need to live in a cooler climate.

 Being a working breed, these dogs need regular exercise, such as a daily walk, to help use up their energy and keep them healthy.